qianyuqiu79/DSANLS/README.md

 > Yuqiu Qian, Conghui Tan, Nikos Mamoulis, David Cheung. *DSANLS: Accelerating Distributed Non-Negative Matrix Factorization via Sketching*.
 WSDM 2018.

+An C++ implementation of the following relevant paper is included in 'secureNMF' responsitory:

+> Yuqiu Qian, Conghui Tan, Danhao Ding, Hui Li, Nikos Mamoulis. *Fast and Secure Distributed Nonnegative Matrix Factorization*.
+TKDE 2020.

-Please cite this paper if you use this code in your published research project.
+Please cite these papers if you use these codes in your published research project.

 ## Prerequisite
 This implementation requires: